 - 7 Week: 162.1 pounds

 Clearly, over weeks five, six, and seven, your weight hasn’t been going down.
-At that point, what you can do is either increase your activity level (most commonly by doing more cardio or bumping your daily step count) or decreasing your calorie intake by about 300-500 per day.
+So at that point, what you can do is increase your activity level (most commonly by doing more cardio or bumping your daily step count) or decrease your calorie intake by about 300-500 per day.

-For example, if over weeks five, six, and seven, you were eating 2,200 calories per day, maybe start eating 1,700 per day from week eight onward.
+For example, if over weeks five, six, and seven, you were eating 2,200 calories per day, maybe eat 1,700 per day from week eight onward.
 Alternatively, if you used to do about 60 minutes of cardio per week, bump that to 100.
 That way, you’ll be able to maintain the caloric deficit and keep burning fat.
 Finally, the best way to lose weight is to eat less and move more.
 When you stop losing weight, your diet has caught up to your metabolism.
 Thus, this happens when your metabolism slows down because of body weight loss.